The 18 Best Paint Colors for Blue Kitchen Cabinets, Straight From Our Favorite Spaces

 In this coastal Maine home, designed by Heidi Lachapelle Interiors, a maritime blue rounds out the waterfront views beyond.
 While the subtly aged and not-too-nautical choice was largely inspired by a large oil painting that sits in the same space, this color stands on its own.

-It’s easy to see why Hague Blue has become the most popular swatch for the kitchen and beyond: This color is incredibly versatile.
+It’s easy to see why Hague Blue has become one of the most popular swatches for the kitchen and beyond: This color is incredibly versatile.
 In a serene San Francisco home by Saffron and Poe, the striking shade takes on a Mediterranean point of view against a graphic tiled backsplash.

 Formal, tailored, and totally classic, Gentleman’s Gray is the blue swatch equivalent of a wise British man in a top hat.
-That said, the hue’s sophisticated ways lend itself particularly well to edgy and contemporary designs.
+That said, the hue’s sophistication lends itself particularly well to edgy and contemporary designs.
 Just take this unexpected kitchen by Black Lacquer Design.
 Juxtaposed with a rich slab of black marble, the matte color feels decidedly fresh.

 Reminiscent of turquoise waters in the Caribbean, one can almost feel the warm ocean breeze in Edith Young’s New York City kitchen.
 Given its sultry tones, Young used the swatch cleverly, honing in on a smaller space so that its luxurious color could have major visual impact.

 Tending toward traditional, this balanced hue can go coastal cool or inland sophisticate, depending on the materials, fixtures, and other design details you incorporate into the space.
-In the case of this beachside retreat in Marina del Rey, Stefani Stein invoked the classic laid-back aesthetic of a California rancher by matching the color with a quartzite countertop, a farmhouse sink, and oak floors.
+In the case of this beachside retreat in Marina Del Rey, Stefani Stein invoked the laid-back aesthetic of a California rancher by matching the color with a quartzite countertop, farmhouse sink, and oak floors.

 When Homepolish designer Barbie Palomino and her husband, Jason, were renovating their 100-year-old Los Angeles home, she wanted green and he wanted blue.
 Cue the perfect compromise.
 A Carrara quartz countertop sets the scene for a fresh and clean space, while the bluish green cabinet color gives the room the playful feel it was looking for.